 - Chiquisca : 2 stalls run by “Señor Pascal” and his wife.

 - Playa Rosalina : No doubts that it is the best food you can find on the way.
-You have the possibility to order a breakfast with coffee, and also various types of course made most of the time with lentils. (by the way, the bread with fried egg only costs 1 sole and is delicious!)
-This is a good place to rest before the big way up, yet the camp is filled with mosquitoes because of its proximity to the river.
+You have the possibility to order breakfast with coffee, and also various types of course made most of the time with lentils. (by the way, the bread with fried egg only costs 1 sole and is delicious!)
+This is a good place to rest before the big way up, however the camp is filled with mosquitoes because of its proximity to the river.

 - Santa Rosa : 2 stalls, as well as a place to have lunch/diner.

 - Marampata : This little village above the valley gets a good amount of shops and houses to host you for the night with hot meals.

 It is advised to spend the first night -at least- at Playa Rosalina, which offers nice facilities as well as a nice location for the next day (half-way of the trek).

 Here you are!
 Set up your tent and feel free to discover this unknown marvelous place located in the heart of Peruvian lands.
 A whole mountain has to be discovered!
 Terraces are located below the campsite and allows you to glance one’s eye over before the closing time, at 5.30 PM.